 Patient financial assistance: Special funding is available for women facing financial challenges due to their diagnosis and treatment.
 Woman to Woman is proud to help patients pay for expenses associated with gynecological cancer, such as medical co-pays, transportation, rent, groceries, household bills, fertility preservation, and more.

 How We Started Out

-The program was conceived in 2003 by Valerie Goldfein, an ovarian cancer survivor.
-As a patient, she had felt scared and alone and wanted to connect with someone who had survived the disease, could understand what she was going through, and could provide her with encouragement.
+Woman to Woman was founded at Mount Sinai in 2003 by Valerie Goldfein, an ovarian cancer survivor.
+As a patient, Valerie felt scared and alone and longed for a connection to someone who had survived the disease, knew first-hand what she was going through, and could provide her with hope.
 After she completed treatment and went into remission, Valerie worked with her Mount Sinai gynecologic oncologist, Peter Dottino, MD, Associate Clinical Professor of Obstetrics, Gynecology, and Reproductive Science, as well as the Mount Sinai Department of Social Work and The Auxiliary Board at Mount Sinai to launch Woman to Woman with the goal of lessening the isolation gynecologic cancer patients often feel and to bolster the spirits of those who might otherwise face treatment alone and scared.

 Woman to Woman has now expanded to dozens of sites throughout the country with funding and support from the Ovarian Cancer Research Alliance (OCRA).

 The Woman to Woman program welcomes patients of all race/ethnicities, sexual orientations, gender identities, gender expressions, cultural and religious backgrounds and all people living with disabilities.